 However, some of the developers that worked on Zagabond’s past projects shared a very different experience, with a few saying that these projects were less failures than they were clear scams.
 In a Twitter thread, former CryptoZunks team lead dxv accused Zagabond of being dishonest about his work, failing to properly communicate what was happening with the project, and abandoning the project despite having numerous roadmap events already in the pipeline.

-Although members of the NFT community were thoroughly unsatisfied with how Zagabond handled the allegations, he ultimately issued an official apology via Twitter and has continued to play an integral part in the building of the Azuki brand.
+Although members of the NFT community were thoroughly unsatisfied with how Zagabond handled the allegations, he ultimately issued an official apology via Twitter and has continued to play an integral part in building the Azuki brand.

 What’s next for Azuki?

 With Azuki continuing to lay the groundwork as one of the most popular and successful entities in the NFT space, we’ll likely see Azuki and the Chiru team deploying capital over the next few years to help bridge the gap between its existence as a PFP NFT community and comprehensive consumer brand.